ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 if ConnectionProperties.Has(boolean_or_preference_property) then ...
 ~~~

-Depending on the status of the connection, the queried Connection
+Depending on the status of the Connection, the queried Connection
 Properties will include different information:

-* The connection state, which can be one of the following:
+* The Connection state, which can be one of the following:
   Establishing, Established, Closing, or Closed.

-* Whether the connection can be used to send data.
-A connection can not be used
+* Whether the Connection can be used to send data.
+A Connection can not be used
-  for sending if the connection was created with the Selection Property
+  for sending if the Connection was created with the Selection Property
   `direction` set to `unidirectional receive` or if a Message
-  marked as `Final` was sent over this connection.
+  marked as `Final` was sent over this Connection.
 See also {{msg-final}}.

-* Whether the connection can be used to receive data.
-A connection cannot be
+* Whether the Connection can be used to receive data.
+A Connection cannot be
-  used for reading if the connection was created with the Selection Property
+  used for reading if the Connection was created with the Selection Property
   `direction` set to `unidirectional send` or if a Message
   marked as `Final` was received.
 See {{receiving-final-messages}}.
 The latter
   is only supported by certain transport protocols, e.g., by TCP as half-closed